 - Not Enough Hot Water

 If you’re getting nothing at all or minimal hot water, there could possibly be a problem with the pilot light.
-If you’re not confident how to service the water heater, contact the Experts at 204-800-0613.
+If you’re not confident how to service the water heater, contact the Experts at 204-800-0613 in Winnipeg.
 While some homeowners can reignite the pilot light themselves, it can be unsafe if you’re unsure of the process.

 If you detect gas, don’t attempt to restart the water heater.
 Get a hold of your city’s gas company as soon as possible.